 Sushi is a traditional Japanese dish that combines fresh fish and seafood, vegetables and tropical fruit.
-The different textures and cutting styles required for these different foods that combine to create sushi mean that certain, specialist knives are needed to perfect the dish.
+The different textures and cutting styles required for these different foods that combine to create sushi and sushi rolls mean that certain, specialist knives are needed to perfect the dish.

 Professional sushi chefs will use a variety of knives when working with different types of food and their extensive knowledge means that they can easily select the best knife for the task.
 For beginners however, a common question can often be what exactly is the best knife for sushi.

-While there is no one single ‘best’ knife for sushi, there are a number of traditional Japanese knives that are well designed for the precision and thin cuts that are needed to create sushi as a key to this dish is presentation.
-Some of the best knives for sushi include Yanagiba, Deba, Santoku and Usuba.
+While there is no one single ‘best’ sushi knife, there are a number of traditional Japanese knives that are well designed for the precision and thin cuts that are needed to create sushi as a key to this dish is presentation.
+Some of the best Japanese sushi knives include Yanagiba, Deba, Santoku and Usuba.

 We also have an article that covers what are the best Japanese chef's knives?